Mexico: 18 dead after shootout between rival drug cartels | DW | 26.06.2021

 Three vehicles, one of them burned out, were also found at the scene.

-Local media reported several similar other shootouts this week in the same area.
+Local media reported several similar shootouts this week in the same area.

 On Wednesday, seven people were also shot to death in a neighboring city in the state.